-State Aid issues would apply where a LATC is established or provided with goods and services and financial assistance at a subsidy.
+State Aid/Subsidy Control could arise where a LATC is established or provided with goods and services and financial assistance at a subsidy.

-SCC will need to ensure that it steers an appropriate path or middle ground between issues of transfer pricing (in relation to tax) and those in relation to State Aid.
 The cost of goods and services and financial assistance (e.g., loans) supplied by the Council to an LATC will therefore be tested against the market to ensure that prices / rates can be justified on an arm's length basis.